Hanavesi/untitled-bus-game/README.md

 - Niko Lindgren

 ## Game concept
 The player plays as the character Pepe and is living in a post-apocalytpic world where monsters are everywhere.
 There are only a few places that are safe from these monsters and the transport system between them, which the player traverses.
+Get on to the bus and survive!

 The game's course is based on [HSL](https://www.hsl.fi/) bus data gathered from [Digitransit](https://digitransit.fi/) with mqtt and possibly other to be decided methods.
 The player is put into a bus and while the bus is travelling, he must fight off monsters.
 When the bus stops, the player gets to rest and gather/buy power-ups.